shadowlion/transactapi-js/README.md

 # TransactAPI Javascript SDK

-This is a library javascript wrapper functions for endpoints as specified in the [documentation](https://api.norcapsecurities.com/admin_v3/documentation) of TransactAPI, provided by [North Capital Private Securities](https://www.northcapital.com/) (NCPS).

 TransactAPI is a RESTful API that enables broker-dealers, funding platforms, and issuers to conduct online private securities offerings.
 Our standards-based API toolkit can be quickly and easily integrated with proprietary platforms, saving development time and money.
 Issuers, intermediaries, and advisors can benefit from TransactAPI’s straight-through processing of private placement transactions, which enables higher transaction volumes, expands access to investors, and reduces processing times.

+This is a javascript API wrapper that functions for endpoints as specified in the [documentation](https://api.norcapsecurities.com/documentation) of Transact API, provided by [North Capital Private Securities](https://www.northcapital.com/) (NCPS).

 ## Author's Notes